swaldman/sbt-ethereum/src/main/paradox/overview.md

 ### Mutual Support

 The preferred channel for casual user support is [Stack Overflow](https://stackoverflow.com).
 Please use the tag `sbt-ethereum` on that site.
-(The tag does not exist at this writing, but hopefully your questions will bring it forth!)
+_(The tag does not exist at this writing, but hopefully your questions will bring it forth soon!)_

 For training or more in-depth support, please contact [Steve Waldman](mailto:swaldman@mchange.com).